The Effect of Magnetization on Electron Heating in Low-Density Ultracold Neutral Plasmas: Introduction

 The UNPs used in this work have comparatively low densities ($n_{e} =6.1 \times 10^{12} \ \mathrm{m^{-3}}$)\cite{UNPdensityexample1,UNPdensityexample2}.
 This fact combined with low achievable temperatures ($T_e \sim 1 \ \mathrm{K}$) allows for study of moderately coupled, strongly magnetized plasmas with straightforwardly attainable laboratory fields (140 G).
 The degrees of magnetization ($\beta = 17.7 $) and/or coupling ($\Gamma \sim 0.8$) make this plasma comparable to plasmas used in inertial confinement fusion \cite{ICF}, astrophysical plasmas \cite{Astrophysics1,Astrophysics2}, and non-neutral plasmas \cite{non-neutral} among others \cite{Stopping_power,Diffusion}.
-The primary goal of this work is exploring the parameter space with respect to strong coupling and magnetization that can be investigated in future experiments in these plasmas.
-Additionally, we also investigate the formation physics of such low-density UNPs.
+The primary goal of this work is exploring the parameter space with respect to strong coupling and magnetization that can be investigated in future experiments in these plasmas by studying the effect of magnetization on plasma heating.
+Work has been done in the field of UNPs to explore this space with respect to the ions\cite{Ion_UNP1,Ion_UNP2}.
+In this project, we explore the electron component of the plasma.
+Moreover, we investigate the formation physics of such low-density UNPs.
+The lower density of our UNPs allows for measurements earlier in the lifetime of these plasmas as compared to other measurements of electron temperatures\cite{Roberts2003,Gupta2007} whose faster electron dynamics and similar formation times prevent electron temperature measurements so early in the UNP lifetime.

 There are two dominant heating mechanisms expected in the early lifetime of UNPs: heating due to three-body recombination and disorder-induced heating (DIH)\cite{DIH_temp_and_den_scale,Heating}.
 Just after plasma creation, DIH is expected to dominate in the very early lifetime of the plasma (1-2 $\omega^{-1}_{pe}$)\cite{Heating}.
 When the plasma is created, there is randomness in the electron-ion position distribution.
 DIH is the increase of kinetic energy in the system as the electrons move to a more ordered distribution in response to their Coulomb repulsion.
 After this period of DIH, three-body recombination is expected to become the dominant heating mechanism\cite{UNPexpansion,Rob_simexpansion}.
 Three-body recombination results from the collision of two free electrons near an ion such that one electron becomes bound to the ion while the other electron carries away kinetic energy from the first electron’s binding energy, ultimately resulting in heating of the plasma\cite{Recombination_Fluorescence,Heating}.
 Three-body recombination results in the creation of a Rydberg atom, which is a neutral atom with a valence electron in a highly excited state\cite{Rydberg_textbook}.
 While three-body recombination is the primary driver of Rydberg atom formation in weakly coupled plasmas ($\Gamma << 1$), as coupling strength increases there are multi-body interactions outside of isolated three-body recombination events which can produce Rydberg atoms.
 These multi-body interactions change the predicted density scaling of the Rydberg atom formation rate\cite{Scaling}.
 In this work we will refer to these various processes under the umbrella term Rydberg creation.
 Both DIH and Rydberg creation are predicted to be significantly reduced by increasing magnetic field strength due to electrons becoming increasingly bound to the magnetic field lines \cite{Heating}.
 In addition to these two heating mechanisms, heating from stray electric fields present at UNP creation can be significant\cite{electric_field_heating}.